RoboJackets/software-training-old/projects/week_7/Instructions.md

 This will finish the action client code.

-### 3.8 LQR controller configure function
+### 3.10 LQR controller configure function

 The code you are looking at is an implementation of a Nav2 controller plugin.
 This just means that the Nav2 stack is going to load this class and then call specific functions based on the behavior tree.
-The methods that Nav2 calls to setup are configure, then activate.
+The methods that Nav2 calls for setup are configure, then activate.
 Everytime we get a new path to track the setPlan method is called.
 Everytime we get a new state the computeVelocityCommands is called.
 This is where we will call the LQR controller iteratively to compute the next control.